Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

 Lithuania, largest of the three Baltic States, regained its independence from the Soviet Union in 1991.
 It joined the European Union and NATO in 2004.
-Lithuania is a parliamentary republic with some attributes of a semi-presidential system.
-Under President Dalia Grybauskaite, re-elected in May 2014, the country has worked to improve transparency in parliamentary elections, on judicial reforms, and on energy and financial security.
+Lithuania is a parliamentary republic with some attributes of a presidential system.
+Under President Dalia Grybauskaite, reelected in May 2014, the country has worked to improve transparency in parliamentary elections, pass judicial reforms, and boost energy and financial security.
 Prime Minister Algirdas Butkevicius of the Social Democratic Party presides over a center-left coalition.
-Lithuania is heavily dependent on Russia for natural gas and is building the region’s largest offshore liquefied natural gas terminal to access other sources of energy.
-The construction, financial services, and retail sectors have grown.
+Lithuania depends heavily on Russia for natural gas but recently completed construction of the region’s largest offshore liquefied natural gas terminal to access other markets.
+The construction, financial services, and retail sectors have grown substantially since independence.

-The top individual and corporate income tax rates are 15 percent.
-Some small businesses qualify for a reduced rate of 5 percent.
+Lithuania’s top individual and corporate income tax rates are 15 percent.
 Other taxes include an inheritance tax and a value-added tax.
-Total revenue is equal to 16 percent of domestic production.
-Public expenditures amounts to 35.9 percent of domestic output, and public debt equals 39 percent of gross domestic product.
+The overall tax burden equals 16 percent of total domestic income.
+Government spending amounts to 34.7 percent of GDP.
+The budget deficit has been declining, and public debt equals slightly less than 40 percent of total annual domestic output.